diffix/reference/docs/attacks.md

 Say we are joining two instances of the same `patients` table. `ssn` has been defined as the AID column.
 Under this particular scheme of handling AIDs the resulting AID value set for a row is the union of the AID value sets of the rows that are joined.
-In other words, we merge the AID value sets within a given AID column type.
+In other words, we merge the AID value sets for a given AID column.

 If we joined the rows from `left` and `right` on the `City` columns: